lordofthesticks/Documentation/README.md

 ### Firebase Connection
-Current display of Firebase interaction is in textview in the menu screen.
+* Current display of Firebase interaction is in textview in the menu screen.
+* The app sends playerID, roomID, and player email to firebase when a room is joined.

 [User Stories](/Docs/userstories.md)